 Although this course has no prerequisites, students with a limited background in secondary school science should confer with one of the CHEM 151 instructors before registration.
 Each laboratory section is limited to 24 students.
 In the fall, sufficient sections will be added to meet total enrollment.
 The spring semester is limited to two laboratory sections.
 Four class hours and three hours of laboratory per week.

 Limited to 48 students.
 Fall semester: Professors Burkett and Kushick.
-Spring semester: Professor O'Hara and Postdoctoral Fellow Hebda.2016-17: Offered in Fall 2016
+Spring semester: Professor O'Hara and Postdoctoral Fellow Hebda.2022-23: Offered in Fall 2022, Spring 2023

 A study of the basic concepts of chemistry for students particularly interested in natural science.
 Topics to be covered include atomic and molecular structure, spectroscopy, states of matter, and stoichiometry.
 These physical principles are applied to a variety of inorganic, organic, and biochemical systems.
 Both individual and bulk properties of atoms and molecules are considered with an emphasis on the conceptual foundations and the quantitative chemical relationships which form the basis of chemical science.
 This course is designed to utilize the background of those students with strong preparation in secondary school chemistry and to provide both breadth in subject matter and depth in coverage.
 Four hours of lecture and discussion and three hours of laboratory per week.

 Limited to 40 students.
 Fall semester.
 Professor Marshall.2022-23: Offered in Fall 2022